columbia-os/ezfs/README.md

 This part of the assignment focuses on writing the code that initializes the file system and enables mounting disks.
 Create the basic functionality for your file system to work as a kernel module so that it can be loaded and unloaded from the kernel.
 Then make the `mount` and `umount` commands work cleanly.
 We won't be reading any files or directories at this time.

-The name attribute of your `struct file_system_type` MUST BE **myezfs**. _Failure to provide the correct naming of your file system will result in an automatic zero on your grade._
+The name attribute of your `struct file_system_type` MUST BE **myezfs or ezfs**. _Failure to provide the correct naming of your file system will result in an automatic zero on your grade._

 Some Hints: